-Lindau Nobel Laureate Meeting Awards 2017
+Lindau Nobel Laureate Meeting Awards

-The Irish Research Council, as a strategic partner with the Lindau Nobel Laureate Meetings, runs a national selection process whereby eligible institutions may nominate up to three researchers at postgraduate and/or postdoctoral level to attend the meeting who are then shortlisted by our panel of international assessors.
+The Irish Research Council, as a strategic partner with the Council for the Lindau Nobel Laureate Meetings, runs a national selection process.
+Eligible higher education institutions may nominate up to three researchers at postgraduate and/or postdoctoral level who will be considered by the Council’s panel of international assessors.

 How to apply

-- A nominee’s curriculum vitae.
+- the nominee’s curriculum vitae;

 - a statement of motivation from the nominee (half page in length) which should explain briefly why they think that participation would be beneficial to them, their research, career and host organisation;